brianonzere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#** 0x01-shell_permissions **
+# **0x01-shell_permissions**

-##Learning Objectives
+## Learning Objectives
-+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
++ At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 ### Permissions
 + What do the commands chmod, sudo, su, chown, chgrp do